-In 2018, the People's Bank of China announced that some denominations of the fourth series of RMB would cease circulation, causing the collection market to heat up.
-However, the equation "withdrawn from circulation = valuable" is too simplistic – for the same denomination and design, different prefix numbers can lead to a tenfold or more difference in market price.
-This article clarifies which prefix numbers have actual collection value and which are just a gimmick.
+In 2018, the People's Bank of China announced that some denominations of the fourth series of Renminbi would cease to circulate, causing a surge in the collectibles market.
+However, the equation"demonetized = valuable"is overly simplistic—for the same denomination, the market price of different serial number prefixes can vary by more than tenfold.
+This article clarifies which serial number prefixes have actual collection value and which are merely hype.

 1. First Issue Prefixes (CP, CQ, CR, etc.)

-These are the first batch of printed prefixes for each denomination.
-Their scarcity is moderate, with a premium of about 30-80%.
-A brand-new 100-yuan note with the first issue prefix CP can fetch HK$800-1,200 (face value around HK$90).
+The first batch of printed prefixes for each denomination.
+Moderate rarity, with a premium of about 30-80%.
+A brand new 100-yuan note with the first issue prefix CP can fetch HK$800-1,200 on the market (face value about HK$90).

-These are special batches used to replace defective notes during the printing process, and their mintage is much lower than normal prefixes.
-Replacement prefixes command the highest premium, with some rare ones reaching 20-50 times their face value.
+Special batches used to replace defective notes during the printing process.
+The mintage is much smaller than regular prefixes.
+Replacement prefixes command the highest premium, with some rare replacement prefixes reaching 20-50 times their face value.

 | Denomination | Version | Brand New (Common Prefix) | First Issue Prefix | Replacement Prefix |